Project-Interoperability/project-interoperability.github.io/README.md

 # Project Interoperability

 IMPORTANT: THIS IS A DRAFT.
-LARGE PARTS OF THIS PROJECT ARE UNDER CONSTRUCTION AND MAY REFER BACK TO PROJECT OPEN DATA THROUGHOUT THE MONTH OF MARCH.
+ALSO: Most of the admins primarily use the web interface, so we push commits VERY frequently.
+If you click "watch," for this repo, you will receive a lot of email notifications per day.

 ## Problem this Solves